Dofoerix/Dfrx-Prompt-Theme/README.md

 - Current user
 - Current folder
-- Git (shown when in a git repo)
+- Git (displayed in the git repo)
-- Execution Time
+- Execution time
-- Exit (broken heart if exit code != 0)
+- Exit (broken heart if exit code ≠ 0)
-- Root (shown if current user is root)
+- Root (displayed if the current user is root)
 - Time

 #### Standard